 6. Increased Efficiency through Automation

 Automation in bug tracking tools significantly reduces manual tasks - such as assigning issues, sending notifications, or updating statuses - allowing teams to concentrate on resolving issues.
+Jira can automatically update a bug's status and send notifications in real-time as code changes and bug fixes progress, enhancing workflow efficiency.
+Many actions, like setting up automations or integrations, can be completed in just a couple of clicks or just a couple of minutes.
 Jira’s rules can also automatically generate reports, schedule updates, and notify the right people when certain triggers occur (e.g., when a bug remains unassigned for too long).

 7. Integration with Development & Collaboration Tools